Craving the taste of summer? Well then, this Salmon with Mango Salsa and Sticky Rice will be sure to please.

 - 4-6 pats of butter

 - lemon slices

-- To make Summer Mango Salsa: Wash/rinse produce and pat dry.
-Dice mango, bell pepper, and red onion.
+- Wash/rinse the produce and pat dry.
+Dice mango, bell pepper, and red onion into bite-sized pieces.
 Chop cilantro.
 Add all to a medium-sized bowl.
-Tip: Wear a plastic sandwich bag on one hand while handling your jalapeno.
+Deseed and mince the jalapeno.
+Tip: Wear a plastic sandwich bag in one hand while handling your jalapeno.
 Use a spoon to scoop out the seeds of the jalapeno and mince finely.
-Add to the same bowl.
-Squeeze one lemon over top and salt to taste.
-Give it a good stir, cover, and let chill in the refrigerator at-least 30 minutes before serving.
+Add jalapeno to the same bowl with the mango mixture.
+Squeeze the juice of one lemon over top and salt to taste.
+Give it a good stir, cover, and let chill in the refrigerator for at least 30 minutes before serving.

-- While salsa is chilling, preheat oven to 375 F and get sticky rice going in a pot on the stovetop.
-Then, prepare your salmon.
-Rinse, pat dry, and season with salt, pepper, and parsley.
-Place thinly cut lemon slices and pats of butter over top (see photo).
-Bake 20-30 minutes (depending on the size of your salmon), until cooked through.
-Broil the last 5 minutes to encourage browning.
+- Rinse, pat dry, and season the salmon with salt, pepper, and parsley.
+Place thinly cut lemon slices and pats of butter over top.
+Bake for 20-30 minutes (depending on the size of your salmon), until cooked through.
+Broil on Low for the last 5 minutes to encourage browning.